Samdekian/MindBoom-3.0-Twilio/SETUP_INSTRUCTIONS.md

 - Fresh git history created
 - Initial commit with all code
 - Branches: `main` and `develop`
-- Remote configured to: `mind-boom-spark`
+- Remote configured to: `MindBoom-3.0-Twilio`
 - All references updated to correct repository name

 ### ✅ Documentation Created (9 new files)